jules2689/nervous-system/README.md

 require "nervous/system/tasks"
 ```

+4. Setup databases in Notion for the chosen integrations.
+See [Database Properties](#database-properties) for instructions

-4. Add Tokens and other environments variables to a `.env` file, or to your environment
+5. Add Tokens and other environments variables to a `.env` file, or to your environment
 - Make sure to gitignore the `.env` file.
 - You should provide the tokens specified below under the [Tokens and Env Vars](#tokens-and-env-vars) section

-5. Add a `db/config.yml` file with the following content:
+6. Add a `db/config.yml` file with the following content:
 ```yml
 development:
   adapter: sqlite3